 Some of us distrust God because we question the fairness of his salvation plan.

-If the only way to heaven is through Jesus, then it seems grossly unjust for God to condemn to hell those who live and die without ever hearing about him.
+If the only way to heaven is through Jesus, then it seems grossly unjust for God to condemn to hell those who live and die without ever hearing about him in their earthly life.

 Fortunately, this is not the case.